 The information requested from the manufacturers by March 13 includes:

-Schneiderman's actions, presumably driven by what the AG perceives as a public safety motive but questioned by many in the holistic medicine world, has ignited a firestorm of controversy.
+Schneiderman's actions, presumably driven by what the AG perceives as a public safety motive but questioned by many in the holistic field, has ignited a firestorm of controversy.

-None of the companies, products, or retailers in question have been linked to reports of harm or malfeasance; the analytic methods used by the AG's office to justify the bans and investigations have been seriously challenged; and the AG's actions appear to be stepping into the jurisdiction of the FDA and FTC.
+None of the companies, products, or retailers in question have been linked to reports of harm or malfeasance.
+The analytic methods used by the AG's office to justify the bans and investigations have been seriously challenged, and further, the AG's actions appear to be stepping into the jurisdiction of the FDA and FTC.

 The controversy raises important questions about the reliability of budget-priced herbs, and Schneiderman's move raises significant questions for anyone who recommends or uses dietary supplements.